 Pluristem Therapeutics is well positioned within the stem cell treatment universe to treat an array of diseases or repair damaged tissue.
 Pluristem uses stem cells derived from full-term placenta, which are then expanded in the Company’s proprietary bioreactor system to create large-scale growth and consistency of the cells (PLX cells).
 Since these cells do not derive from adult stem cells, they are immune-privileged and possess immuno-modulatory properties.
-Pluristem fully owns its patent portfolio of18 granted patents and 71 pending applications in 12 patent families.
+Pluristem holds significant intellectual property with 28 granted patents and over 100 pending applications globally.

-Pluristem shares continue to trend higher as additional indications are researched, the Company obtains more regulatory approval to conduct clinical trials in the U.S. and Europe, and the trials continue to show safety and efficacy.
+Pluristem shares have trended higher over the past four years as additional indications are investigated, the Company obtains more regulatory approval to conduct clinical trials in the U.S. and Europe, and the trials continue to show safety and efficacy.
 However, the stock has had pullbacks from time-to-time and is currently trading about 20 percent below its January 16, 2014 high.

-Pluristem has a strong patent portfolio, company-owned GMP certified manufacturing and research facilities which can produce large, commercial-scale, consistent batches of cells, strategic relationships with major research institutions and a seasoned management team.
-The Company is moving from Phase I to Phase II trials for key indications and the stock could benefit from the increasing news flow.
+Pluristem has a strong patent portfolio, company-owned GMP certified manufacturing and research facilities which can produce large, commercial-scale, consistent batches of cells, strategic relationships with major research institutions, corporate partnerships, and a seasoned management team.
+As the Company continues to progress from Phase I to Phase II trials for key indications, the stock could benefit from this progress and from additional partnerships.

-Pluristem Therapeutics Inc., based in Haifa, Israel, is a bio-therapeutics company developing standardized cell therapy products for the treatment of a variety of local and systemic diseases.
-The Company's patented PLX (PLacental eXpanded) cells drug delivery platform releases an array of therapeutic proteins in response to a variety of local and systemic inflammatory and ischemic signals generated by the patient.
-PLX cells are grown using Pluristem's proprietary 3-D micro-environmental technology, are an off-the-shelf product that requires no tissue matching or immune-suppression treatment prior to administration.
-Pluristem is developing its PLX cells in several therapeutic areas:
+Pluristem Therapeutics, Inc, based in Haifa, Israel, is a bio-therapeutics company developing standardized cell therapy products for the treatment of a variety of local and systemic diseases.
+The Company's patented PLX (PLacental eXpanded) cells function as a drug delivery platform that releases a number of therapeutic proteins in response to various local and systemic inflammatory and ischemic signals generated by the patient.
+PLX cells are grown using Pluristem's proprietary 3D micro-environment technology that produces an off-the-shelf product that requires no tissue matching prior to administration.

-The stock hit an intraday high of $5 on August 17th and has been consolidating since then.
+The stock hit a high of $4.47 on January 16 and has been consolidating since then.
 In our judgment, it is reasonable to believe that the stock will break through to new highs as news of progress on clinical trials is released in coming months.
 The median of five 12-month analyst price targets is $5.00, about 40 percent above the stock's current price.

 Information and opinions contained in this snapshot report are submitted solely for advisory and information purposes.
 The factual statements in the reports and updates have been obtained from sources believed reliable but we neither guarantee nor represent their completeness or accuracy.
 Such information and the opinions expressed are subject to change without notice.
 Additionally, there is no obligation to update any information in this report or note if it should become outdated.
 The snapshot report is not intended as an offering or a solicitation of an offer to buy or sell the securities mentioned or discussed.